cdr-stats/cdr-stats/docs/source/getting-started.rst

 Overview
 --------

-CDR-Stats is an application that allows browsing and analysing CDR (Call Detail Records).
+CDR-Stats is an application that allows browsing and analysing CDR_.

 Different reporting tools are provided: